openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ---
-title: Serving Data Science Models with OpenFaaS
+title: How to Serve Data Science Models with OpenFaaS
-description: "Lucas will build and deploy a name classification function using OpenFaaS and PyTorch"
+description: "Lucas shows you how you can build and deploy a name classification function using OpenFaaS and PyTorch"
-date: 2019-06-28
+date: 2019-07-04
 image: /images/pydatascience-template/artificial-neural-network-3501528_640.png
 categories:
   - python